Why Intelligent Life in the Universe May Never Be Found

 Furthermore, considering the fact that we humans only had the technology to communicate via radio signals for about 100 years, it's understandable that there would be a small chance of finding a similar species that has (or had) the same technology in the same small segment of time.

-If any other form of life had been sending us signals that are just reaching us now, it may have been with a completely different technology that we haven't even discovered yet.
+If any intelligent beings had been sending us signals, they may have been with a completely different method—one that we haven’t been able to monitor.

-One might think we should have picked up these signals that include some form of intelligent meaning in the code to compensate for language barriers.
-But if the technology is different, it may be invisible to our equipment.
+One might think we should have picked up these signals that were designed to compensate for language barriers.
+However, if the method of technology is different, it may be invisible to our equipment.

 Alien Life May Be Visiting Us Right Now!